AlexBaranowski/raspberry-pi-stress-test-automated/README.md

 ### **Overclocking can destroy your RPi continue on your own risk**.

-This repository contains simple scripts that run stressbery (on different overclocking parameters) and systemd unit file that starts that script.
+This repository contains simple scripts that run stressberry (on different overclocking parameters) and systemd unit file that starts that script.

 ## Installation